Firm Overview

 Conservation Partners’ practice ranges from legal services to consulting to employee and community training.
 We excel in providing our clients with strategies that are creative, economically feasible, and result in the long-term protection of land.
 Our strategies include assisting land trusts in securing funds from outside sources to pay for professional fees and stewardship endowments.

-Conservation Partners’ principals are Ellen A. Fred, Misti M. Schmidt, and Eileen K. Chauvet, with Jocelyn Walters-Hird as Attorney, Courtney E. Therien as Of Counsel and William T. Hutton consulting as an adviser.
+Conservation Partners’ principals are Ellen A. Fred, Misti M. Schmidt, and Eileen K. Chauvet, with Jocelyn Walters-Hird, Courtney Therien, and Shari Geller Diamant as Contracted Counsel, and William T. Hutton consulting as an adviser.

 Team Profile